List of fictional gay characters

 This is a list of gay characters in fiction, i.e. characters that either self-identify as gay or have been identified by outside parties to be gay, becoming part of gay media.
 Listed characters are either recurring characters, cameos, guest stars, or one-off characters, some of which may be gay icons.
-This page does not include gay characters in anime, Western animation, feature films or television.
+This page does not include gay characters in animation, feature films or television.

-For fictional characters in other parts of the LGBTQ community, see the lists of trans, bisexual, lesbian, non-binary, pansexual, asexual, and intersex characters.
+For fictional characters in other parts of the LGBTQ community, see the lists of trans, bisexual, lesbian, non-binary, pansexual, aromantic, asexual, and intersex characters.

 The names are organized alphabetically by surname (i.e. last name), or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.